xiezhq/ISEScan/README.md

 `python3 isescan.py NC_012624.fna proteome hmm`

 ## Release History
+* 1.5.4.1-ncbi
+  * Switch ISEScan to use NCBI gene annotation instead of the genes predicted by FragGeneScan as the Tpase candidates.
+It is useful when you believe the NCBI gene annotaion is better than FragGeneScan prediction for genome you are interested in.
 * 1.5.4.1
   * fix bug for batch4bacteria.py when *.sum files were created by either outputIndividual() or outputIS4multipleSeqOneFile() in pred.py
 * 1.5.4